Yeashu/Protfy/README.md

 - **Live Price Updates**: Monitor current prices and changes in your holdings
 - **Portfolio Analysis**: Get AI-powered analysis of your investment strategy

-## Vercel Limitation
+## Model & Hosting Notes
-The project is currently hosted on vercel and it limits server function execution duration to 10s therefore i cannot use any high quality model for analysis
+Vercel limits server function execution duration to short time windows which may prevent using larger, slower models in hosted builds.
+For the best analysis, run the project locally (or on a server you control) and use your own API key with a stronger model.

-Please set up project locally and use good AI models (even gemini2.0 you can get free api) as i am limited to using old gemini 1.5 8b lowest offering by gemini.
+This repository defaults to using "Gemini 2.5 Flash-Lite" as the recommended model in the analysis route (`src/app/api/analyse/protfolio/route.ts`).
+You can change the model string there to any other model you have access to.

-You can change model by doing one-line edit in src/app/api/analyse/protfolio and editing const model.
+Recommendation: provide your own API key and prefer higher-capability models (for example, Gemini 2.5 Flash-Lite or newer) for more accurate and detailed portfolio analysis.

 ## Getting Started